What Does an Executive Recruiter Do?

 After a thorough search, the best executive recruiters put their candidate finalists through rigorous, data-driven evaluation processes that refine their candidate roster to a handful of top-tier matches.
 They’ll present this short list of candidates to your company leadership for consideration, help set up and manage interview schedules, and guide your selection process.

 After you’ve chosen your newest team member, your executive recruiter will take on their final and most important responsibility – closing the deal.
-The best executive recruiters use tried-and-true negotiation techniques to convince world-class executives to leave their current position and take on a new challenge.
+The best executive recruiters use tried-and-true negotiation techniques to convince a world-class executive to leave their current position and take on a new challenge.

 How Much Do Executive Recruiters Make?